-Circumstances changed, and by June 2019, it was clear that 2020 would be a stressful year for me.
+Circumstances changed, and by June 2019, it was clear that 2020 would be a stressful year for me - Sally, my trusted manager, was moving to Finland to be with her boyfriend and enroll in business school.
 Then COVID-19 made my plans hilariously impossible, while adding considerably more stress.

 My girlfriend's visitor visa has expired and, for the last 4 months, we've been uncertain where she'll be two weeks into the future.
 We could be forced to split up for 6 months or more.
 Neither of us are suited for long-distance relationships, and our relationship would likely not survive.
 For months, we've been simultaneously planning to both stay and move to a different country, but we don't know if it would even be possible.

 To help the vulnerable local economy, I've hired a lot more staff.
 We're producing rope for many years in advance, but it's been a huge financial strain.
 If I screw up inventory, planning, or money management, then possibly 10 people will find themselves suddenly with no job in a market with surging unemployment (despite "official numbers").

 Normally, I have a manager handling day-to-day stuff, but when the lockdown started, he decided to keep collecting his pay, but stop working, and not tell me.
 After I was forced to fire him, I've had to pick up the mess he made.
 (Producing our finished, packaged rope requires far more components than you'd expect at first glance, so keeping sufficient stock of everything in the midst of a pandemic has been challenging.)

 In Canada, I knew dozens of people who could have helped me.
 However, here, finding an available, trustworthy, English-fluent, kink-friendly helper is nearly impossible, and definitely not something you can openly advertise without the risk of drawing serious problems.
 I had no one to turn to for help.